francisco-camargo/dev-workflow/README.md

 #### (Optional) GitHub credentials

-Here are the credentials I use when workign with a personal GitHub repo.
+Here are the credentials I use when working with a personal GitHub repo.

-For the username I will use the GitHub "noreply" email (because... something about hidding my email) which can be found in personal settings on GitHub, [guide](https://stackoverflow.com/a/51097104/9205210).
+For the username I will use the GitHub "noreply" email (because... something about hiding my email) which can be found in personal settings on GitHub, [guide](https://stackoverflow.com/a/51097104/9205210).

 For the password use a personal access token (PAT).
 It seems that in order to make use of it I need to clone the repo using HTTPS.
 Will create one PAT per computer.